Using the JDBC Driver for Federation

 Once you federate multiple instances of s-Server, you can query from and insert into streams and tables in the federated instances of s-Server.

-Setting up federation requires two steps:
+Setting up federation requires three steps:

 |1.||Creating a foreign data wrapper for the other instance of s-Server that references the JDBC driver.|